AndyYuen/kafka-sizing/README.md

 ## An Analytical Model
-It will takes up too much space here to describe the analytical model I used for this sizing tool.
+It will take up too much space here to describe the analytical model I used for this sizing tool.
 Instead, I have included it in the repository: "AMQ Streams (Kafka) Sizing Tool - Analytical Model.pdf", for those who are interested.

 ## User Interface and Sizing Output
-Here is a sreenshot of the UI:
+Here is a screenshot of the UI:
 ![App UI](images/sizingParameters.png "APP UI")

 Here is a screenshot of the sizing results: